njio7/pickups-tutorial/README.md

 # pickups tutorial

-from the GameObject tab at the to pof the screen, create a cube, plane and a cylinder.
+from the GameObject tab at the top of the screen, create a cube, plane and a cylinder.
  ![image](https://github.com/user-attachments/assets/1e61a4b6-e2bb-46f7-b6f1-c11820de13cf)

 make sure to rename the cylinder to "coin" so it's easier to identify in the hierachy.